 What to do if you are dissatisfied with a decision by the Australian Financial Complaints Authority

-This information sheet (INFO 176) explains what you should do if you are dissatisfied with a decision made by the Australian Financial Complaints Authority (AFCA).
-It explains:
+This is Information Sheet 176 (INFO 176).
+It explains what you should do if you are dissatisfied with a decision made by the Australian Financial Complaints Authority (AFCA).

 - how AFCA will deal with your complaint